top of page

 Hero 26.jpg

 As patients and family members, we all know living with diabetes can be stressful at times!
 From the daily grind of blood sugar management to integrating care into your life to planning for the future with diabetes – it can be exhausting!
 It’s normal to get stressed out or overwhelmed or even burnt out.
 We know that diabetes stress is related to decreased diabetes care behaviors and increased HbA1c – even more than depression.
-Because we know it’s so important to overall diabetes management, JDRF has put together a series of brief videos to talk about stress and resilience.
+Because we know it’s so important to overall diabetes management, Breakthrough T1D (formerly JDRF) has put together a series of brief videos to talk about stress and resilience.

 Note: If you or someone you love is experiencing depression or extreme diabetes burnout, please talk to our psychosocial team at the U-M Pediatric Diabetes Clinic by calling the clinic.